 The cultural-historical school and the theoretical tradition of Vygotsky believe that the origins of consciousness are social.
 This method changes the focus from the course material as something to be learnt to how it manifests itself in students' actions and how that connects to who they are (Pryor & Crossouard, 2008).

-Figure 3: Activity-theory framework for formative assessment By Pryor and Crossouard (2008)
+Fig. 3.
+Activity-theory framework for formative assessment By Pryor and Crossouard (2008)

 Figure 3 represents an activity theory framework applied to formative assessment in education.
 The subject includes educators and students, each with evolving identities.
 Mediating artefacts refer to discourses, texts, and educational resources shaping the learning process.
 Rules define what is legitimate in assessment, influenced by broader social structures.
 Community includes institutional, disciplinary, and social groups impacting learning.
 Division of labour highlights interactions between teachers and students in knowledge construction.
 The object of formative assessment leads to the outcome of identity renegotiation, emphasizing the dynamic nature of learning and assessment practices.
 In Figure 3 the social, contextual, and interpersonal dimensions of learning emphasise how educators and students, through their changing identities, engage with mediating artefacts (such as texts and discourses) within a community that influences the learning and assessment process.
 Formative assessments lead to the restructuring of student identities, while the norms and division of labour define legitimate practices and roles.
 This process indicates the social construction of learning, as feedback and assessment not only influence academic advancement but also influence students' perceptions of themselves within the educational environment.
 This activity theory framework shows that social constructive feedback without a teacher-centred approach results in the successful delivery of social studies lessons (Bordoh et al., 2022).